yukailin0911/Exercise-Calculator/README.md

 ## Introduction

 This program first converts an infix expression to a postfix one, and then evaluates it with a simple stack data structure.
-It handles invalid expressions, and specifically points out those with unbalanced paratheses.
+It handles invalid expressions, and specifically points out those with unbalanced parentheses.

 ### Input
 - A sequence of characters composed of "0123456789+-*/()" (with length smaller than `BUF_SIZE` in `main.cpp`")

 ### Output
 - Evaluated value, if it is a valid expression
-- Prompt "Unbalanced Parantheses", if it is an invalid expression with unmatched left and right parantheses
+- Prompt "Unbalanced Parentheses", if it is an invalid expression with unmatched left and right parentheses
 - Prompt "Invalid Expression", if it is an invalid expression with other conditions

 ### Exmaples